esmero/archipelago-documentation/docs/citations_bibliographies.md

 ### Field Formatter

 1. Familiarize yourself with [Strawberryfield Formatters](strawberryfield-formatters.md).
-1. Familiarize yourself Twig Templates in Archipelago:
+1. Familiarize yourself with Twig Templates in Archipelago:
     * [Twig Templates in Archipelago](metadatatwigs.md)
     * [Working with Twig in Archipelago](workingtwigs.md)
 2. Select a style or styles from the [Citation Styles Reference table](citation_styles.md).